 Welcome!

-Denis Cohen I am a Senior Research Fellow in the Data and Methods Unit at the Mannheim Centre for European Social Research (MZES), University of Mannheim.
+I am a Senior Research Fellow in the Data and Methods Unit at the Mannheim Centre for European Social Research (MZES), University of Mannheim.
 I am also the lead organizer of the MZES Social Science Data Lab as well as co-founder and co-editor of the blog Methods Bites, where I regularly contribute tutorials on research methods and social data science.
+From October 2024 to February 2025, I served as Interim Professor at the Chair of Comparative Politics at the University of Münster.

-I frequently tweet about my research and about the activities of the MZES Social Science Data Lab on Twitter.
+I post about my research and about the activities of the MZES Social Science Data Lab on Bluesky.
 My research has been covered in the international media, e.g., in the Guardian, the Luzerner Zeitung, and Zeit Online.
 I have also given interviews to national and regional media outlets, including newspapers interviews with taz, radio interviews with SWR, Deutschlandfunk Kultur, and Deutschlandfunk Nova, as well as a TV interview with Rhein-Neckar Fernsehen.